kentbarber/CallPython/README.md

 The variables doc and op are defined and can be used directly in the python script, where op is the first object in the scene.

 ## Included Files
-afterloadpython.py - a simple script that write a message to the console python log after a scene has been loaded createcube.py - a simple script to create a cube in the scene
+- afterloadpython.py - a simple script that writes a message to the console python log after a scene has been loaded
+- createcube.py - a simple script to create a cube in the scene